cysouw/diathesis/text/c12_zuInfinitive.md

   Der Weg ist schön zu gehen.
 :::

-Verbs without an accusative argument can used in the *sein + zu‑Infinitiv* construction to form an impersonal passive, though this is rare (see [@sec:zuinfinitive-sein-impersonal] and subsequent sections).
+Verbs without an accusative argument can used in the *sein+zu‑Infinitiv* construction to form an impersonal passive, though this is rare (see [@sec:zuinfinitive-sein-impersonal] and subsequent sections).
 In contrast, most verbs with an accusative argument allow for this diathesis, but not all of them do.
-Holl [@holl2010: 19] argues that there is a difference between the verbs that allow for a *sein + zu‑Infinitiv* passive and those verbs that allow for a *werden + Partizip* passive (cf [@sec:participles-werden-passive]), as exemplified with *bekommen* 'to get' [@next].
-There are indeed a few more verbs that can be used with *sein + zu‑Infinitiv* but not with *werden + Partizip* (e.g. *entwickeln, erhalten, kriegen, messen, rechnen*), but overall there actually appears to be quite good match between the applicability of both passives.
+Holl [@holl2010: 19] argues that there is a difference between the verbs that allow for a *sein+zu‑Infinitiv* passive and those verbs that allow for a *werden+Partizip* passive (cf [@sec:participles-werden-passive]), as exemplified with *bekommen* 'to get' [@next].
+There are indeed a few more verbs that can be used with *sein+zu‑Infinitiv* but not with *werden+Partizip* (e.g. *entwickeln, erhalten, kriegen, messen, rechnen*), but overall there actually appears to be quite good match between the applicability of both passives.

 ::: ex
 - ^* Die Bücher werden am Schalter im Lesesaal bekommen.